tumuyan/RealSR-NCNN-Android/README.md

 3. RealCUGAN-NCNN-Android-CLI  can build a program that can be used by the console (for example, Termux) for Android.
 4. SRMD-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android.
 5. Waifu2x-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android (Not packaged in APK).
+6. Resize-NCNN-Android-CLI  can build a program that can be used by the console (for example, Termux) for Android. use ncnn only to reduce the elf file size.
+Contains classical interpolation mode `nearest` `bilinear` `bicubic`
+7. Resize-CLI just a demo like the Resize-NCNN-Android-CLI, but it not need ncnn and could build by VS

 ### About Real-ESRGAN